Reviews You Can Rely On

 The shape of the platform is pretty much square, but with enough bulge at the crank and distal ends to provide more surface area than the Deity Bladerunner.
 The pedal spends a reported 30 percent longer in the CNC machining process than the competition and the attention to detail is hard to overlook with silver undercuts and clean angles that catch even the most discerning eyes.

-funn python mountain bike flat pedal review - the platform design of the funn was effective at reducing the...
+funn python - the platform design of the funn was effective at reducing the...

 The platform design of the Funn was effective at reducing the Q-factor of the pedal by sweeping back towards the crank.
 This picture shows how this sweep provides support closer to the crankarm compared to other pedals such as the Deity Bladerunner.